-Derek Chauvin, the former Minneapolis police officer charged with the murder of George Floyd, was released from prison on Wednesday after posting a $1 million bond.
+Derek Chauvin, one of the former Minneapolis police officers charged with murder in the George Floyd case, has been released on $1 million bond.

 NBC News reports that the white 44-year-old ex-cop, who was filmed kneeling on Floyd's neck for over eight minutes, was released on conditional release Wednesday from an Oak Park Heights, Minnesota prison.
 He is facing murder and manslaughter charges for his role in death of Floyd, and is expected to go on trial March 8, 2021.
 Chauvin could be seen in a globally-circulated video of the arrest ignoring Floyd as he told the officers he couldn't breathe.